How It Is Done continued...

 your doctor collects sputum or tissue samples for biopsy, a tiny biopsy tool or

 a brush will be inserted through the scope.
 A salt (saline) fluid may be used

 to wash your airway, then the samples are collected and sent to the lab for

 Recovery after bronchoscopy

-Bronchoscopy by either procedure usually takes between 30 to 60 minutes.
+Bronchoscopy by either procedure usually takes about 30 to 60 minutes.

 You will be in recovery for 1 to 3 hours after the procedure.
 Following the

-- Do not eat or drink anything for about 2 hours,
+- Do not eat or drink anything for 1 to 2 hours,

 until you are able to swallow without choking.
 After that, you may resume your